protbox/protbox.github.io/posts/welcome.md

-# Welcome to my tiny blog
+# Welcome to sadhat

 Not much here.
-Just testing the blob system and code highlighting mmmmkay.
+Just testing the blog system and code highlighting mmmmkay.

 ## Code example

+Here's some <b>garnet lang</b>

 ```rb
 extend Array as T